 Enjoy the dreaming stage.
 To be honest it is oftentimes much more fun than the reality of the dream.
 I don’t say that to be a downer, but it’s true.
 The years we spent learning and talking about farm life were some of my favorite memories.

 I mean in my dreams we had Mr. McGregor’s garden.
 Our barnyard looked like a page out of a Tasha Tudor book.
 We understood rotational grazing and could easily acquire the herd and fencing necessary to make it all work.
 Our milk cow was never poopy, and she was led around easily by her pretty red halter.
 The chickens roamed about the yard along with the ducks and geese.
 The front yard was an English garden giving off the scent of honeysuckle and lilac.
 We all lived in perfect peace and harmony on our picture-book farm.

 Reality is much harder

-> When we finally realized our dream, reality hit hard.
+When we finally realized our dream, reality hit hard.
 Oh man…it was work as far as the eye could see.
-The place we bought had no garden plot, no animals, and our house would definitely fall into the “fixer upper” category.
-Acquiring animals is expensive and time consuming.
-Not to mention updating fence to meet your needs.
+The place we bought had no garden plot, no animals, and our house would definitely fall into the “fixer-upper” category.
+Acquiring animals is expensive and time-consuming.
+Not to mention updating the fence to meet your needs.

-> Do what you can where you are and learn
+Do what you can where you are and learn